-PBRC faculty also provide strong leadership in undergraduate and graduate student training through PBRC's research participation in programs such as NSF-funded Advanced Technology Education (ATE), Undergraduate Research Mentoring (URM) in the biological sciences, GK-12 graduate program in ecology, evolution and conservation biology, and the Integrative Graduate Education and Research Traineeship (IGERT) programs, and the NIH funded Minority Access to Research Careers (MARC), as well as by providing extensive research training in individual research laboratories.
+PBRC has been a leader at UHM in developing new training programs for undergraduate and graduate students since the mid-1970s, through the NIH M for Native Hawaiians and Pacific Islanders inority Access to Research Careers (MARC) and Minority Biomedical Research Support (MBRS) programs, and a succession of NSF-funded research experiences focusing on conservation and environmental biology.
+These include Advanced Technology Education (ATE), Undergraduate Research Mentoring (URM) in the biological sciences, the GK-12 graduate program in ecology, evolution and conservation biology, the Integrative Graduate Education and Research Traineeship (IGERT) program, Undergraduate Mentoring in Environmental Biology (UMEB), and the Research Experience for Undergraduates (REU) Site program (2017-23).
+PBRC faculty also provide extensive research training in individual research laboratories.